stanfordpython/python-assignments/assign0/README.md

 How many ounces of birds are carrying the coconuts?
 How many pounds of coconuts are there?
 Yes!
 Carrying the coconuts is possible.
 ```

-The formatting will be compressed, and a little harder to read, but this debugging trick might be useful for you in the later parts of the assignment.
+The formatting will be compressed, and a little harder to read, but this debugging trick might be an efficiency gain for you in the later parts of the assignment.

 ## The Cheese Shop